simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

    GRID_TWO: ... (not connected)
 ⚠️  Running without hardware - button presses and LEDs will be ignored
 ```
+No LED flashes (no grids to flash).

 ### 1 Grid Connected
 ```
 ⚠️  Only 1 grid detected at startup (expected 2)
    Connected: ...
+   ✨ Grid ... connected and flashed
    Will use last known configuration: GRID_ONE=..., GRID_TWO=...
    Missing: GRID_TWO (...)
 🎛️  GRID ASSIGNMENT: Only 1 grid connected (expected 2)